Written by Tenley Haraldson. Medically reviewed by Board-Certified Dermatologist Dr. Julie Jackson.

 According to the FDA and Cosmetic Ingredient Review (CIR), dimethicone is a safe skincare ingredient that calms irritation, minimizes redness, and protects the skin from further damage.

-Is Dimethicone Bad for Hair?
+Is Dimethicone for Hair Safe?

 Get the best tips from the cleaning obsessed.